How to Find Where Your Opening Preparation Broke Down (Deviation Finder Guide)

 Step 3: Run Engine Analysis to Quantify the Breakdown

 Zoom in on the deviation.
 Compare evals before and after.
-Example: “Before 8...b5, +0.5.
-After 8...b5, still +0.5, so the deviation was playable.
-My reply 9.Nd2?! dropped to -0.2, a 65cp loss, which was the true breakdown.”
+For example: "Before 8...b5, eval +0.5.
+After 8...b5, still +0.5, the deviation was playable.
+My reply 9.Nd2?! dropped eval to -0.2.
+That's the real breakdown, not their move 8."

-Click the engine’s top suggestion and let it run 5–10 moves.
+Click the engine's top suggestion and let it run 5 to 10 moves forward.
 Document the improvement.
-Example: “At 8...b5, engine recommends 9.c4 (+0.4), hitting d5.
-I played 9.Nd2?! (+0.1), which ceded the initiative.”
+"At 8...b5, engine recommends 9.c4 (+0.4), hitting d5.
+I played 9.Nd2?! (+0.1), ceding the initiative."

 Finish with clear metrics: exact breakdown move, eval swing, your centipawn loss, and the engine's better line with its evaluation.

 Extract ideas, not just moves.
 If Black expands with 8...b5, check whether top games hit back with c4, calmly develop with Nbd2, or counter on the kingside.
-Note recurring piece placements, pawn breaks, and king safety choices.
+Note recurring piece placements, pawn breaks, and king-safety choices.

 Update your file with a short counter-repertoire.
-Example: “Vs 8...b5 in the Caro‑Kann: play 9.c4, aiming at d5.
+"Vs 8...b5 in the Caro-Kann: play 9.c4, aiming at d5.
 Eval +0.3.
-After 9...Bb7 10.Nc3, prepare d4–d5 or Nf3–e5.
-Example: Carlsen–Anand 2013 (link).”
+After 9...Bb7 10.Nc3, prepare d4-d5 or Nf3-e5."

 Step 5: Practice and Test Your Fixes